ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for Week 5 NFL, more

 In 2024, Nacua appeared in 11 games and hauled in 79 receptions for 990 yards, scoring three touchdowns.
 In 2025, through three games, he's already totaled 29 catches for 333 yards (11.5-yard average) and added 52 rushing yards on three attempts with one rushing touchdown.
 In Week 3, Nacua caught 13 passes for 170 yards and a score.
 You can make this pick at ParlayPlay:

 Judge had a monster 2025 season, hitting .328 with 51 home runs and an OPS of 1.136, leading the league in several key categories.
 Over his career, Judge has earned accolades including Rookie of the Year, multiple Silver Sluggers, and MVP honors.
-He continues to be a dominant force with his combination of power and consistency at the plate.
-Combine picks for a parlay on ParlayPlay for a potential payout of 8.47x.
+He continues to be a dominant force with his combination of power and consistency at the plate as the Yankees face the Red Sox in Game 3 of the ALWC.
+Combine picks for a parlay on ParlayPlay for a potential payout of 8.50x.

 With football season now here, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on ParlayPlay.